16 Delicious Snack Food Brands Founded by Women of Color

 Women are powerhouses in so many industries, but they’ve especially made their mark in the snack food aisle.
-More particularly, women of color are increasingly celebrating their ethnicities, heritage, and culture by sharing addictive and sustainable sweet and savory snacks with the rest of us—so it’s only fair that we support them by stuffing our faces.
+In particular, women of color are increasingly celebrating their ethnicities, heritage, and culture by sharing addictive and sustainable snacks with the rest of us—so it’s only fair that we support them by stuffing our faces.

 Priyal Bhartia and Nadine Habayeb have brought a popular Indian snack food Stateside with Bohana: popped water lily seeds.
 Water lilies shed their seeds once a year and the small kernels are then gathered and popped.
 Bohana’s are sustainably farmed in Bihar, India, and then air-popped to create a satisfying crunch reminiscent of a cross between popcorn and Pirate’s Booty.
 The treat comes in both savory and sweet flavors, including Wild White Cheddar, Himalayan Pink Sea Salt, Soulful Sriracha Spice, Sweet Cinnamon Drizzle, and Sea Salt Chocolatey Drizzle.
 Even better?
 The seeds are full of nutrients, high in amino acids and antioxidants, and boast three grams of protein per serving.